top of page

 Focus stacking - endless depth of field!

-Fixture for focus stacking (self-made) based on a CNC rail, equipped with manual linear stage, Novoflex Castel micro, light diffuser, height-adjustable and two-level adjustable object holder and three adjustable gooseneck flash holders
+Self-made fixture for focus stacking based on a CNC rail, equipped with manual linear stage, Novoflex Castel micro, light diffuser, height-adjustable and two-level adjustable lens holder and three adjustable gooseneck flash holders

 Depth of field is the big problem in macro photography, and the closer the camera gets to the subject, the more dramatically the zone of sharpness shrinks.
 Of course, blurring can simply be declared a creative stylistic device, but this is not everyone's cup of tea.
 It is better to simply increase the depth of field, as this is not difficult at all.